 Take waltz position on the last 2 walking steps for a polka, gaining your first foot free.

-Chorus As before but faster.
+Chorus Same as the first chorus but faster.
 Note in Durang's Grand Baden Polka that the polka music was "played very quick" at the end.

 Coda